simonehagey/orbdot/docs/source/model_fitting.rst

     # initialize the StarPlanet class
     wasp12 = StarPlanet('settings_files/WASP-12_settings.json')

-See section :ref:`settings-file` for a description of the settings file and other files that it points to.
+See the :ref:`settings-file` section for a description of the settings file and other files it references.

 .. _running_model_fits:

 Running Model Fits
 ==================
-To run the model fitting routines one of the following methods must be called on the :class:`~orbdot.star_planet.StarPlanet` object, depending on the type of data to be fit.
+To run the model fitting routines, one of the following methods must be called on the :class:`~orbdot.star_planet.StarPlanet` object, depending on the type of data to be fit.

 .. autosummary::
    :nosignatures: